 This group meets every first and third Wednesday at 7:00am at Denny’s, next to the Virginia Beach Sam’s Club.
-We are reading and discussing the book, “The Gospel According to Jesus” by pastor and author John MacArthur. [ Join this group ]
+We are reading and discussing the book, “Before You Open Your Bible” by Matt Smethhurst. [ Join this group ]

 Get more information about the Men of Steel.
 We challenge men to be the kind of fathers and husbands that our family desires and God expects.